chrisbpawsey/hpc-intro/_episodes/00-why-hpc.md

 interface can be extremely powerful, and learning how to use one will allow you to reap the benefits described above.

+> ## You interact with HPC systems through a command line interface
+> Most interaction with HPC systems is through a command line interface, usually the
+> bash shell.
+{: .callout}

 ## The rest of this lesson

-The only way to use these types of resources is by learning to use the command line.
-This introduction to HPC systems has two parts:
+The rest of this lesson will cover the following topics

+* We will learn how HPC systems are put together and what this means for you, as an HPC user.
-* We will learn to use the UNIX command line (also known as Bash).
+* We will learn how to access a remote HPC system from the bash command line interface and transfer data to and from the remote system.
-* We will use our new Bash skills to connect to and operate a high-performance computing supercomputer.
+* We will learn how to use the scheduler on the system to get our calculations up and running on the HPC systems.
+* We will learn how to access software installed on the HPC system using environment modules.
+* We will learn about how parallelism enables larger, faster computation using HPC systems.
+* We will learn how we can improve the efficiency of our use of HPC systems.
+* We will learn what the future holds for HPC and what this might mean for your use of HPC.

-The skills we learn here have other uses beyond just HPC - Bash and UNIX skills used everywhere, be it for web development, running software, or operating servers.
+The skills we learn here have other uses beyond just HPC - Bash and remote connection skills are used everywhere, be it for web development, running software, or operating servers.
 It's become so essential that Microsoft
 [now ships it as part of Windows](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6)!
 Knowing how to use Bash and HPC systems will allow you to operate virtually any modern device.
-Wit all of this in mind, let's connect to a cluster and get started!
+With all of this in mind, let's get started!